InnoPQ HDRmaster by FF Pictures

 MetaCLL: Detailed Metadata and Signal Level Analysis over the whole video, providing statistical values such as MaxCLL and MaxFALL or luminance levels of Highlights for all frames in the video.
 The results are summarized and written into a CSV which can be applied to the individual frames of video as well.

-Dynamic Metadata: HDR10+ compliant handling of dynamic HDR metadata, allowing to import and export dynamic metadata, supporting both (video and JSON files), seeing values for every frame, edit values and more.
+Dynamic Metadata: HDR10+, HDR 10+ advanced and HLG+ compliant handling of dynamic HDR metadata, allowing to import and export dynamic metadata, supporting both (video and JSON files), seeing values for every frame, edit values and more.

 Frame statistics: Shows you a large number of statistic values about each frame of video.
 You’ll learn more about the APL, the levels of highlights or the amount of shadow detail in the picture)